 Addiction to Adderall

-Like other prescription drugs, Adderall can hook users who are in dire need of its healing effects.
+Like other prescription drugs, Adderall may become addictive to users who are in dire need of its healing effects.
 For those who do not need to use it as a medicine, it could be especially dangerous.
 Adderall was created primarily to treat patients with attention deficit hyperactivity disorder (ADHD), but addiction to this drug is common.

 Adderall is very easy to obtain.
 Some users who take it for recreational purposes obtain it from family and friends.
 The internet is another place where illegal sales of this prescription pill is rampant.
 Other users buy it on the street and take this drug in large doses.
 For ADHD patients, this drug relaxes their brains, giving them the chance to achieve greater focus.